[Updated Aug 2023 with actual results of savings for period August 2022 to August 2023 – skip to end for results.]

 Gas fuel cost

-Our use of gas for heating is where we have seen the biggest savings.
+Our use of gas for heating is where we have seen the biggest savings by reducing our gas kWh usage.

 Downstairs we have underfloor heating.
 Upstairs we have radiators.
 In the bathrooms we have towel rail radiators.
 Hot water is via a big insulated tank that is heated via an internal heating coil off the boiler.
 This is what has worked for us: